tudo-aqua/bgw-example-collapsi/README.md

 - bots with four levels of difficulty
 - sounds and animations
 - change animation speed mid-game
-- save and load local games.
+- save and load local games
-- undo and redo turns.
+- undo and redo turns

 ## License / Attribution